 - Beer and Fermented Stuff (the Snakebite, the Black Velvet, the Sake Bomb, and the Black and Tan)

 - Beer and Booze (the Boilermaker and the Picon Biere)

 But depending on who you’re talking to, the Michelada has a whole wide range of ingredients.
 It stands alone in this fourth category of beer-and-umami cocktails.
 Some versions call for tomato juice, some don’t.
 Some call for Clamato.
 Some have all kinds of super umami ingredients such as Maggi Seasoning, Worcestershire sauce, or soy sauce.
 And no, there is nothing inherently Mexican about any of those last three ingredients.

 Unfortunately we don’t have a David Wondrich to decode the history of the Michelada for us in an academic way.
+[UPDATE: Shortly after this was published, Dave answered the call and wrote this article about the Michelada’s history.]
 The closest I could find came from Jim Meehan’s excellent Bartender’s Manual, where he breaks down the etymology of the Michelada as such:

 - “Mi” (my)